AMBOSS vs. UWorld: Which is a Better USMLE Resource?

 At first glance, the AMBOSS analysis tab offers similar features: it prominently displays your total progress, percent correct, percentile relative to peers, and time per question.
 (The graphs that it shows even look similar to UWorld’s.)
 Under “Study Recommendations,” moreover, AMBOSS’s “Articles” tab also offers specific areas for improvement.
 But unlike UWorld, AMBOSS actually prioritizes these topics for you based on (1) your performance and (2) their representation on USMLE Step 1.

 In the end, both platforms offer very similar performance analysis.
-Although the AMBOSS “Study Recommendations” feature is slightly more informative and approachable than the UWorld “Performance” feature, there’s not enough daylight between the two to declare one platform the winner.
+Although the AMBOSS “Study Recommendations” feature is slightly more informative and approachable than the UWorld “Performance” feature, there’s not enough comparison between the two to declare one platform the winner.

 Additional Features

-AMBOSS, on the other hand, is a total platform.
+AMBOSS, on the other hand, is a comprehensive platform.
 The baseline membership alone is a must-have for mobile and desktop access to the comprehensive library of hyperlinked explainer articles.
 These articles, which are extremely helpful and informative, come with neat features like a “high yield button” which condenses the article down to its most important takeaways.
 The articles will also highlight the details most relevant to the exam you’re prepping for.

 Even when you get down to the level of individual questions, AMBOSS still has additional features to offer.
 On each question, for instance, you can press the “Key Info” tab to reveal highlighting under the most important details in the vignette.
 You can also ask for an “Attending Tip,” which will give you a little extra information to try and help you get the question right.
 These features are particularly important for students who are not used to taking standardized, multiple-choice exams and are still honing their test-taking skills.